feature-hub/angular-feature-app/README.md

 # Angular Feature App

-This repository is an example of an Angular Feature App.
+This repository shows a demo of an Angular Feature App.

 _Disclaimer: I am a React developer and have never set up an Angular application before.
 This project doesn't claim to be best practice, but should be enough to